 But what does that actually mean?

-In other words, the SRE deals with contrasting endeavours such as stability and agility, quality and speed, proactivity and reactivity, pre-production and post-production, and innovation and operation.
+In other words, the SRE deals with contrasting endeavors such as stability and agility, quality and speed, proactivity and reactivity, pre-production and post-production, and innovation and operation.

-SREs do this by spending equal amounts of time in development and operations.
-They must ensure that non-functional, operational requirements such as performance, security, availability and maintainability are met in product design and development.
+SREs do this by spending equal amounts of time on development and operations.
+They must ensure that non-functional, operational requirements such as performance, security, availability, and maintainability are met in product design and development.

 They must also consistently think automation into the equation in order to optimize the software development pipeline.

 DevOps is, like SRE, a set of practices and a culture, as well as a job role.

 The mindset behind DevOps is that if you build software, you also own it.
 By removing this division between responsibilities, it becomes easier to ensure that software keeps a high level of quality from development to release and that it moves with speed and agility through the DevOps pipeline.